 Why are my tomatoes splitting?

 Tomatoes crack because of the common vegetable gardening mistake of inconsistency in the amount of water they receive.
-Tomato plant leaf curling is also a problem with inconsistent watering techniques.
+Tomato plant leaf curling and black spots on leaves are also problems caused by inconsistent watering techniques.

 In early spring, it is normal for a garden to get lots of rain.
 The heat of summer follows and they may then have few rainy days, followed by a downpour.